Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 Message Queuing: Steering vs Follow-Up

-While the agent streams, users can inject messages without waiting.
+While the agent streams, you can inject messages without waiting.
 Pi supports two fundamentally different injection modes:

 Steering interrupts the current generation and redirects the agent.
-Follow-up waits for the current turn to complete, then the message is processed in the next turn.
-This distinction matters enormously in practice — it is the difference between "stop, do this instead" and "also, when you're done with that..."
+Follow-up waits for the current turn to complete, then lands in the next one.
+In practice the distinction is worth gold: it separates "stop, do this instead" from "also, when you're done with that..."

 The 4 Core Tools — And Why Only 4